masonmedia/jl_swup/README.md

 This version of jaxx.io uses the [SWUP](https://github.com/gmrchk/swup) library for AJAX page transitions and the addition of entrance/exit animation classes.
 This gives the site an app-like user experience: pages do not reload, view changes are fast, the initial page load is light, and it is easily extensible with simple (or complex) css and js animations.

-SWUP works by wrapping main page content (any content you want changed without refresh) in a swup id `id="swup"`.
-This alone works to swap out content without reload.
-The addition of a `.transition-` class then offers great flexibility in creating custom animation options (refer the SWUP API).
+SWUP works by wrapping main page content (any content you want changed without refresh) with `id="swup"`.
+This alone works to swap content in and out without reload.
+The addition of `.transition-` and `.is-animating` classes then offers wide flexibility in creating custom animation options (refer the SWUP API).
 The base class for fading in and out is `.transition-fade`.

 ## **Layout and Frameworks**